OptiMUS-optimization-modeling/Optimus-Solver-WebApp/README.md

 - Embed the json into base64 using `base64 -i admin_creds.json -o admin_creds_base64.txt` (change admin_creds.json to your credentials file name)

 You’ll need this JSON file to authenticate your Firebase Admin SDK requests.
-1. Edit [the main .env](https://github.com/OptiMUS-optimization-modeling/Optimus-Solver-WebApp/blob/main/.env) file and add your `OPENAI_API_KEY` and `FIREBASE_CREDENTIALS` from your service account. `FIREBASE_CREDENTIALS` should be the base64 encoding of your firebase json credentials (explained in step 0)
+1. Edit [the main .env](https://github.com/OptiMUS-optimization-modeling/Optimus-Solver-WebApp/blob/main/.env) file and add your `OPENAI_API_KEY` and `FIREBASE_CREDENTIALS` from your service account. `FIREBASE_CREDENTIALS` should be the base64 encoding of your firebase json credentials (explained in step 0).
 2. Edit [the frontend .env](https://github.com/OptiMUS-optimization-modeling/Optimus-Solver-WebApp/blob/main/interface/.env) file and add your frontend firebase credentials.
-3. Create a new virtual environment, and run `pip install -r requirements.txt` to install the requirements.
+3. Open new terminals (so .env files take effect), create a new virtual environment, and run `pip install -r requirements.txt` to install the requirements.
 4. Start the flask backend using `flask run`.
 5. Install and start the react frontend: